 Dr Garfield: "If you ask me what I know for sure, I'm in the same ambiguous position as the rest of the human race."

-I don't think that's funny or anything, I'm just always happy to see an expert who knows the limits of his understanding.
+I don't think that's funny or anything, I'm just always happy to see an expert who knows the limits of their understanding.

 Reenactments: 6/10, Use of Montage: 8/10, Hospital Footage: 7/10, Lucid Interviewees: 8/10, Nimoyness: 7/10.
 Overall: 36/50.
 Credit.